curl / Docs / Project / TODO

 4.1 HOST

-HOST is a command for a client to tell which host name to use, to offer FTP servers named-based virtual hosting:
+HOST is a command for a client to tell which hostname to use, to offer FTP servers named-based virtual hosting:

 https://datatracker.ietf.org/doc/html/rfc7151

-4.4 Support CURLOPT_PREQUOTE for dir listings too
+4.4 Support CURLOPT_PREQUOTE for directions listings

 The lack of support is mostly an oversight and requires the FTP state machine to get updated to get fixed.